nculwell/MathStudy/Analysis.md

 - Tao, *Analysis* (I and II)

-  My impression is that this focuses on intuition and understanding, and the proofs are largely exercises.
+  Tao's approach is a rigorous construction of analysis beginning with the foundations of the number system.
+Proofs are largely left as exercises, and it lacks much intuitive discussion, so I don't think it's appropriate for self-study except in combination with some other book.
 It's published by Hundustan Book Agency and sold in the USA via AMS ([AMS store page](http://bookstore.ams.org/hin-66)).
 It can be ordered from India via these links:

   - I: http://www.abebooks.com/products/isbn/9789380250649
   - II: http://www.abebooks.com/products/isbn/9789380250656

 - Shilov, *Elementary Real and Complex Analysis* ([Dover](https://smile.amazon.com/dp/0486689220))

-  This translation of a Russian book is an exception to what I said above: it doesn't cover the Lebesgue integral.
-Instead, it includes a chapter on analytic functions, which is (in the US system) more typically covered in a course on complex analysis.
+  This translation of a Russian book is an exception to what I said at the beginning of this section: it doesn't cover the Lebesgue integral.
+Instead, it includes a chapter on analytic functions, which (in the US system) is more typically covered in a course on complex analysis.
 Shilov covers the Lebesgue integral in his graduate-level sequel: Shilov and Gurevich, *Integral, Measure and Derivative*.

 - Bressoud's "Radial Approch" books
   - Bressoud, *A Radical Approach to Real Analysis* ([2e](https://smile.amazon.com/dp/0883857472/))